BioMedIA/dHCP-release-notes/recon.md

 **Path:** `rawdata/sub-{subid}/ses-{sesid}`

-The reconstruction pipline generates the files listed in the [Reconstruction pipeline](structure.html#reconstruction-pipeline) section of the directory structure summary.
+The reconstruction pipeline generates the files listed in the [Reconstruction pipeline](structure.html#reconstruction-pipeline) section of the directory structure summary.

 Standard magnitude and phase reconstructions are provided for all native